lauraBahamon/de-rse-25-maus-demo/README.md

 **Which research field(s) does this software belong to?
 (project/research_field):**

-Natural Sciences / Atmospheric Science and Oceanography
+Naturwissenschaften / Atmosphären- und Meeresforschung

-Natural Sciences / Water Research
+Naturwissenschaften / Wasserforschung

 **What is the intended use of the software?
 How will your software contribute to research? (project/research_question/title):**